Skip to content

 As we have outlined in the sections above, the bulk of the healing process following a hair transplant takes place in the first two weeks.

 From week 2 onwards, you can expect the hair grafts transplanted in the recipient area to be healed and secure.
 That means there is much less chance of damaging them while you sleep.
+You hairs will then fall out before growing again.
+A full growth journey can be seen in our hair transplant timeline.

 For more information about how to sleep after a hair transplant, and what you can do to help your recovery process go as smoothly as possible, please contact The Treatment Rooms London.
 We are on-hand to provide you with expert help and advice to ensure you receive the best possible care.

-Book A Consultation
+Book a Consultation

-Make an enquiry online using this form and one of our team will be in touch.
-By using this form you agree with the storage and handling of your data by our team.
+By using this form you agree with the storage and handling of your data as per our privacy policy.